TuxInvader/focal-mainline-builder/README.md

 * Maintainer: If you want to sign the metapackage (for PPA upload), then you need to provide the details of your signing key by passing `--maintainer="Me <me@mine.org>"`

+* Debug Symbols: If you want to package a version of the kernel which includes debug-symbols, then pass `--debug=yes` to the binary build.